6 tips to enhance your smoothieSunday, 08 October 2017

 Swap out milk

 Some people like to use milk in their smoothies.
-If you can't, don't want to, or just want a change you can try using coconut water or nut milk such as almond milk instead.
+If you can't, don't want to, or just want a change you can try using coconut water, coconut milk or nut milk such as almond milk instead.
 Nut milk is surprisingly easy to make!

 Water is best